SriSitharth/Crackers_Website/README.md

-# Blue Sun Bird Crackers Shop Website
+# Blue Sun Bird Crackers Website

 Welcome to the repository for our Blue Sun Bird Crackers Shop Website project!
 This project is designed to create a website for a crackers shop using HTML, CSS, jQuery, JSON, and Web API.